msoares-prog/OmnistackProject/README.md

 ### Layout

-To access the layout, you can use [Figma](https://www.figma.com/file/2C2yvw7jsCOGmaNUDftX9n/Be-The-Hero---OmniStack-11?node-id=0%3A1).
+To access the final layout, you can use [Figma](https://www.figma.com/file/2C2yvw7jsCOGmaNUDftX9n/Be-The-Hero---OmniStack-11?node-id=0%3A1).

 ### License